tahira-h/MechaCar_Statistical_Analysis/README.md

 	-- IMAGE HERE --

 According to the lot_summary, the variance of Lot 1 (0.98 PSI) and Lot 2 (7.47 PSI) meet the suspension coils requirement of not exceeding 100 PSI.
-In contrast, Lot 3 has a larger variance of 170.2861224 or (170.29 PSI).
+In contrast, Lot 3 has a larger variance of 170.29 PSI.
 As shown in the image below, Lot 3 is negatively effecting the variance of the suspension coils to not exceed 100 pounds PSI per manufacturing lot .

 	-- IMAGE HERE --